A Bayesian Model of Dose-Response for Cancer Drug Studies: Generative dose-response model for cancer organoid studies

-The variance parameters in \cref{eqn:drug_prior} control the smoothness of each curve.
-Small values of $\rho^2$ and $\tau^2_{j\ell}$ will shrink the $(j,\ell)^{\text{th}}$ difference to nearly zero, resulting in the curve being smoother; larger values enable the curve to jump in response to the data.
-BTF uses a global-local shrinkage model \citep{polson:scott:2010:shrink-globally} where $\rho^2$ controls the smoothness of the entire matrix and $\tau^2_{j\ell}$ is a local shrinkage term for a specific drug at a specific dose.
-BTF places a horseshoe+ (HS+) prior \citep{carvalho:etal:2010:horseshoe,bhadra:etal:2017:horseshoe-plus} on the shrinkage parameters,
+We impose a group trend filtering prior on the drug effects by placing a group horseshoe prior on the $\ell^{\mathrm{th}}$ row of the $(\Delta^{(k)} V_j)$ differences matrix.
+To do this, in \cref{eqn:generative_model} we adapt the Bayesian formulation of the group lasso \citep{kyung:etal:2010:bayesian-group-lasso} to the global-local shrinkage view of the horseshoe prior \citep{polson:scott:2010:shrink-globally}.
+Each row $(\Delta^{(k)} V_j)_{\ell}$ in the differences matrix has both a local $\tau_{j\ell}^2$ variance and a global $\rho^2$ variance term.
+Small values of $\rho^2$ and $\tau^2_{j\ell}$ will shrink the $\ell^{\text{th}}$ difference vector to nearly zero, resulting in the curve being smoother; larger values enable the curve to jump in response to the data.

-The HS+ prior is asymptotic at zero and consequently shrinks most $\tau_{j\ell}$ values to nearly zero.
-However, it has heavy tails that decay very slowly.
-Thus, when the data suggests that a change in dose results in a sharp change in effect, the drug attributes are able to make sharp jumps.
-As noted by \citet{bhadra:etal:2017:horseshoe-plus}, a full Bayesian specification could choose a reasonable prior for $\rho$, such as a standard Cauchy or $\text{Uniform}(0,1)$.
+Following \citet{bhadra:etal:2017:horseshoe-plus}, we place a half-Cauchy prior on $\phi_{j\ell}$, the scale term in the local horseshoe shrinkage prior; this is referred to as the horseshoe+ prior.
+A full Bayesian specification could choose a reasonable prior for $\rho$, such as a standard Cauchy or $\text{Uniform}(0,1)$.
 If an estimate of the number of non-zero entries is available, \citet{vanderpas:etal:2014:horseshoe-asymptotics} make an asymptotic argument for setting $\hat{\rho}$ to the expected number of non-zeros.
-In practice, we find BTF is robust to the choice of global shrinkage parameter and instead perform a grid search over a handful of $\rho$ values.
+We find BTF is robust to the choice of global shrinkage parameter; we default to a half-Cauchy prior on $\rho$ in our implementation and also support performing a grid search over a range of discrete $\rho$ values via deviance information criteria \citep{celeux:etal:2006:dic}.
+The value $k$ in $\Delta^{(k)}$ is left as a hyperparameter; we suggest $k=2$ as a reasonable default choice for most datasets.